top of page

 CURATOR, WRITER AND RESEARCHER

-Francesca Zappia is a curator, writer, and researcher based in Glasgow, UK.
-She is currently undertaking a PhD at the Glasgow School of Art and is a lecturer in the MLitt Curatorial Practice (Contemporary Art) programme (Glasgow School of Art / University of Glasgow).
+I am a curator, writer, and researcher based in Glasgow, UK.
+I am currently undertaking a PhD at the Glasgow School of Art and lecturing in the MLitt Curatorial Practice (Contemporary Art) programme (Glasgow School of Art / University of Glasgow).

-These enquiries are explored through projects that examine artwork reproductions and visual systems within institutional and archival contexts, participatory practices that activate memory through situated and co-curated forms of engagement, and experimental approaches to narration and non-linear structures of interpretation.
+These enquiries are explored through research projects that examine artwork reproductions within institutional and archival contexts, participatory and dialogical methodologies that activate memory through situated and co-curated forms of engagement, and experimental approaches to narration and non-linear/polyphonic structures of interpretation.

-Across these contexts, her work connects research, pedagogy, editorial practice, and public engagement, with an emphasis on curatorial formats that operate between institutional structures and situated forms of knowledge production.
+Across these contexts, my work connects research, pedagogy, editorial practice, and public engagement, with an emphasis on curatorial formats that operate between institutional structures and situated forms of knowledge production.

 bottom of page